 Renting through Day Morris

 If you are looking for a property through Day Morris and find somewhere you like, we will contact the owner and tell them about you and how much you are offering to pay in rent.
-If they accept the offer and you agree on the move in date and the length of the tenancy we will then take a holding deposit from you of two week’s rent and the cost of the referencing while we take up the references.
-When you are ready to sign the contract and move in we take one month’s rent in advance, a further four weeks’ deposit (making six weeks in all) and our contract fee of £150.00 (inc VAT).
+If they accept the offer and you agree on the move in date and the length of the tenancy we will then take a holding deposit from you of one week’s rent.
+When you are ready to sign the contract and move in we take one month’s rent in advance, a further four weeks’ deposit (making five weeks in all).
 After that you will usually pay rent monthly by standing order, either direct to the landlord or via Day Morris, unless other arrangements are agreed.

 The law has now changed to give tenants more protection and ensure that deposits are not unfairly withheld at the end of the tenancy.
 All landlords and letting agents must hold deposits in one of three protection schemes and inform the tenant within 14 days of taking the deposit which scheme they are using.
-We are advising all our landlords to have a professional inventory done at the beginning of the tenancy to minimise the risk of a dispute.
-The landlord pays for this.
-At the end of the tenancy a check-out inventory is done, and this is paid out of the tenant’s deposit.
+We are advising all our landlords to have a professional inventory carried out at the beginning of the tenancy, and a check-out at the end of the tenancy, to minimise the risk of a dispute.
 We believe this is in both parties’ best interests.

 Our Tenant Fees